4p02/project/backend/README.md

 `127.0.0.1 simplify.com`

 Then email jonathan to add ur gmail to the google oauth client list and for the client secret, (the one is an example)

+## Fast API docs

+Go to the url `http://127.0.0.1:8080/docs` to see the fast api documentation